3.8 Provisions (other than for employee benefits)

 The Company determines credit risk based on a variety of factors including but not limited to the age of the receivables, cash flow projections and available press information about customers.
 In order to calculate the loss allowance, loss rates are calculated using a 'roll rate' method based on the probability of a receivable progressing through successive stages of delinquency through write-off.
 Roll rates are calculated separately for exposures in different stages of delinquency primarily determined based on the time period for which they are past due.

 b.
-Cash and bank balances (includes amounts classified under other bank balances and deposits and other receivable)
+Cash and bank balances (includes amounts classified under other bank balances)

-The Company holds cash and bank balances of ' 456.34 lakhs as at 31 March 2024 (31 March 2023: ' 538.27 lakhs).
+The Company holds cash and bank balances of INR 316.90 lakhs as at 31 March 2025 (31 March 2024: INR 456.34 lakhs).
 The credit worthiness of such banks and financial institutions are evaluated by the management on an ongoing basis and is considered to be good.

 c.
 Security deposits and other financial assets

-This balance is primarily constituted by deposit given in relation to leasehold premises occupied by the Company for carrying out its operations.
+These balance are primarily constituted by investment in mutual funds and deposit given in relation to leasehold premises occupied by the Company for carrying out its operations.
 The Company does not expect any losses from non-performance by these counter-parties.

 iii.
 Liquidity risk